kliu33/kliu33/README.md

 ## About me
 - ⌨️ I’m interested in on-site or remote software engineering positions.
-- 📖 I’m currently working on learning TypeScript.
+- 📖 I’m currently working on learning Tailwind.
 - ⚾ I built a Machine Learning model using Python that predicts the amount of runs scored in an MLB game
 - 📨 You can reach me at kliu33@buffalo.edu or through [LinkedIn](https://www.linkedin.com/in/kliu33/).
 - 😎 Learn more about me and my projects at [kaiwen.dev](https://kaiwen.dev/).